Home

 So, to maximize the number of categories you could rank for, as well as to ensure Amazon doesn't take your book out of any categories, I would use at least two of your seven keyword slots to use category-specific keywords.

-I believe that for the rest of your boxes, it would be best to fill in as much of the 50 characters as possible with words or phrases that fit your type of book.
+I believe that for the rest of your boxes, it would be best to fill in as many of the 50 characters as possible with words or phrases that fit your type of book.

 These would be broad terms that fit your niche or genre but aren’t as important because the chances that someone would type them into Amazon and you’d be the exact type of book they are looking for would be small.